vulpin-lang/Vulpin/README.md

 - Then tab to the Download button on novbar

-- and Download and Install the version of Vulpin that you want!
+- Download and Install the version of Vulpin that you want!

 or Download source!